-The Masai Mara National Reserve in Kenya offers good safaris all year, especially during the annual wildebeest migration from July to October.
+The Masai Mara National Reserve in Kenya offers good safaris all year.
+Most especially during the annual wildebeest migration from July to October.

-The park is named after the local Maasai people; who have a fascinating culture that centers around their cattle, and the Mara River which divides the park.
+The park is named after the Mara River which divides the park and the local Maasai people.
+They have a fascinating culture that centers around their cattle.
 In 1984 the size of the Reserve was reduced to accommodate the Maasai’s cattle grazing on their ancestral lands.
 Many private conservancies exist around the Masai Mara to protect the critical part of the route used by wildebeests and zebras during the Great Migration.

 Best time to visit the Masai Mara

-The best time to visit is between July and October for the Annual Great Migration (with September and October probably being the ultimate).
-Visitors witness about 2 million herbivores (particularly Wildebeests, Zebra, and Gazelles) passing through this area; escaping from the dryer conditions in the Serengeti in Tanzania.
-It is an amazing sight to see the lines of wildlife stretching as far as the eye can see across the Masai Mara plains.
-Although the migration pattern is well-known; the timing is dependant on the rains.
+The best time to visit is between July and October for the Annual Great Migration.
+With September and October probably being the ultimate.
+Visitors witness about 2 million herbivores (particularly Wildebeests, Zebra, and Gazelles) passing through this area.
+They are escaping from the dryer conditions in the Serengeti in Tanzania.
+It is an amazing sight to see.
+With lines of wildlife stretching as far as the eye can see across the Masai Mara plains.
+Although the migration pattern is well-known; the timing is dependent on the rains.